grafana/grafana/docs/sources/panels-visualizations/visualizations/xy-chart/index.md

 ## Axis options

 Options under the axis category change how the x- and y-axes are rendered.
-Some options do not take effect until you click outside of the field option box you are editing.
+Some options don't take effect until you click outside of the field option box you are editing.
 You can also or press `Enter`.

 ### Placement